nschorgh/CaveXML/README.md

     xmllint --schema cavexml.xsd allcaves-database.xml --noout

-  Alternatively, https://freeformatter.com or http://www.utilities-online.info/xsdvalidation/ can also validate the XML database against an XSD document.
+Alternatively, sites like https://freeformatter.com or http://www.utilities-online.info/xsdvalidation/ can also validate the XML database against an XSD document.
 The few requirements that are not validated through `cavexml.xsd` are checked by `cavexml-validate2.py`.